OxfordSemantic/AdvancedWorkshop/README.md

 1. Start RDFox, either using `start.rdfox` script or the `start-rdfox.ipynb` in the `notebooks` folder.

 2. Open an exercise notebook and follow the instructions within.

+## Useful tips

+1. Split your editor between an exercise notebook and the relevant rules file.